vl-01/future/README.md

 ## asynchronous combinator library for D

 Futures are values yet to be computed.
-They are `shared`, and passively receive a pending value, and can actively forward the received value to callback delegates using `onFulfill`.
-For those inclined, these futures are functional, in that they expose 4 major functional patterns: functor, applicative, monoid, and monad.
+They are `shared` and thread-safe.

+Futures receive a pending value with `fulfill`, and can actively forward the received value to callback delegates registered with `onFulfill`.

-## a common use case : executing a function in another thread
+## example: executing a function in another thread

 If `f :: A -> B`, then `async!f :: A -> Future!(Result!B)`.

 Suppose `f(a) = b` and `async!f(a) = c`.

 `async!f` will execute `f` in a separate thread when invoked.